-Appointments are made by the Health Sciences Administrative Coordinator,

-Erin McGuire, (269) 927-8768, nursing@lakemichigancollege.edu
+Health Sciences Administrative Coordinator, Erin McGuire, (269) 927-8768, healthsciences@lakemichigancollege.edu

 There are special admission requirements for the Nursing program.
 Acceptance into this program is competitive and based on a point system.
 Applicants are awarded points based on grades earned in program specific prerequisite coursework.
 All accepted students are required to pass a criminal background check and drug screen prior to admission into the program.
 Contact Academic Advising at ext.
-8128 or the Health Science office at 269-927-8768 for complete details.
+8128 or the Health Science office at ext.
+8768 for complete details.